eachambers/ksmo_lampro/README.md

 # Contact zones in the American Milksnake

+This repository contains code for analyses and data visualization from:

+**Chambers EA, Marshall TL, & Hillis DM.
+(2023) The importance of contact zones for distinguishing interspecific from intraspecific geographic variation. *Syst.
+Biol*, [https://doi.org/10.1093/sysbio/syac056](https://academic.oup.com/sysbio/advance-article-abstract/doi/10.1093/sysbio/syac056/6673165?redirectedFrom=fulltext).**

-This repository contains code for analyses and data visualization from [Chambers et al. (2022)](https://academic.oup.com/sysbio/advance-article-abstract/doi/10.1093/sysbio/syac056/6673165?redirectedFrom=fulltext) on resolving species boundaries in the *Lampropeltis triangulum* complex in the United States.
-All raw data and input files can be found on Dryad [here](https://doi.org/10.5061/dryad.9s4mw6mj8).
+This paper focused on resolving species boundaries in the *Lampropeltis triangulum* complex in the United States.
+All raw data and input files can be found on Dryad [here](https://doi.org/10.5061/dryad.9s4mw6mj8), and raw, demultiplexed fastqs can be found on SRA (BioProject PRJNA884341).

 *Please note: latitude values are not provided in input files on Dryad because of concerns related to the commercial exploitation of these animals; I can provide latitude values to qualified investigators upon request for the purposes of re-analysis and reproducibility.*